ldrahnik/regexp/README.md

     }
 ```

-You are able to use and override already existing embedded regular expressions
+You are able to use or override already existing embedded regular expressions

 ```sh
 'username' => '^[a-z0-9_-]{3,16}$',